TheDemocracyFoundation/epitome-django/CONTRIBUTING.md

 # Welcome to the Epitome project

 You have our deep gratitude for deciding to contribute to the development of Epitome.
-You can help the project by contirbuting new features, patches, bug reports, tutorials, documentation, and artwork.
+You can help the project by contributing new features, patches, bug reports, tutorials, documentation, and artwork.
 We welcome all contributors regardless of skill or experience level.
 We want to make participation as easy as possible, by providing support to contributors, especially those who are new.
 This can include providing feedback on your patches among other things.
 However by following the guidelines below contributors can decrease the amount of support required, which makes the process easier and better for everyone.

 We expect all contributors uphold a positive and respectful behaviour as explained in the [Code of Conduct](CODE_OF_CONDUCT.md).